microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * The label of this completion item.
 	 *
-	 * If the label is of type `string` it is also by
+	 * The label property is also by default the text that
-	 * default the text that is inserted when selecting
+	 * is inserted when selecting this completion.
-	 * this completion.
+	 */
+	label: string;

+	/**
+	 * Additional details for the label
 	 *
-	 * If the label is of type `ComnpletionItemLabel`
-	 * the `name` property is also by default the text
-	 * that is inserted when selecting this completion.
-	 *
-	 * @since 3.17.0 - proposed state -  support for CompletionItemLabel.
-See
+	 * @since 3.17.0 - proposed state
-	 *  also the client and server capability
-	 * `completionItem.detailedLabelSupport`
 	 */
-	label: string | CompletionItemLabel;
+	labelDetails?: CompletionItemLabelDetails;

 	/**